National Intelligence Distinguished Public Service Medal

 The National Intelligence Distinguished Public Service Medal is the highest award that can be granted to noncareer Federal employees, private citizens or others who have performed distinguished service of exceptional significance for the United States Intelligence Community.
 The Director of National Intelligence (DNI) established the award on October 1, 2008 to acknowledge individuals who rendered extraordinary service at considerable personal sacrifice and who were motivated by patriotism, good citizenship or a sense of public responsibility.

 Award design

-The observe of the medal is a gold circular disc with the symbol of the Office of the Director of National Intelligence.
+The obverse of the medal is a gold circular disc with the symbol of the Office of the Director of National Intelligence.

 The reverse of the medal has the words "DISTINGUISHED PUBLIC SERVICE" encircled from the 9 o'clock position through the 3 o'clock position with the words "FOR EXTRAORDINARY CONTRIBUTIONS IN SUPPORT OF THE INTELLIGENCE COMMUNITY" inscribed horizontally and centered across the bottom of the emblem.

 In addition to the large medal, a miniature medal and lapel pin are provided to awardees.